jpswade/jpswade.github.io/_posts/2024/2024-12-24-look-after-your-health.md

 ---
 title: "Look After Your Health"
 date: 2024-12-24
-categories: [ health, self-care ]
+categories: [ health ]
 tags: [ health, burnout, running, stress-management ]
 author: James Wade
 description: "Your health is more important than you can imagine.
 It's the foundation for enjoying and achieving anything in life."
+slug: look-after-your-health
 ---

 To some, this might sound obvious.
 To others, it might seem unimportant.
 But I've learned firsthand that health should